Gumichan01/lunatix/README.md

 Warning:

- It is possible the engine does not compile with Visual C+.+
+ It is possible the engine does not compile with Visual C++

 ### On Linux system ###